LeGoffMael/video_editor/README.md

   - [x] see previous and next thumbnails out of the padding area
 - [x] video timeline along the trimmer
 - [x] new style of trimmer
-  - [ ] hide crop part around trimmer style
+  - [ ] hide crop part around trimmer style?
 - [x] add possibility to select a frame of the video as the cover
   - [x] choose between `x` frames exported from the trim selection
   - [x] default select first frame by default and when trim values changed